 The so called sub-optimal SM control was proposed in \cite{bartolini1997} as a second-order SM technique which does not require $\dot{\sigma}$ for a discontinuous control commutation.
-Recall that a single commutation at the well-defined time instant in an unperturbed system renders the time optimal bang-bang control, cf. \cite{fuller1960relay}.
-In turn, the sub-optimal SM control \cite{bartolini1997} converges robustly to $(\sigma,\dot{\sigma})$ origin in presence of the bounded perturbations, while executing a commutating control sequence $u(t)$ with an increasing frequency.
+Recall that a single commutation at the well-defined time instant in an unperturbed system results in the time optimal \emph{bang-bang control}, cf. \cite{fuller1960relay}.
+In turn, the sub-optimal SM control \cite{bartolini1997} converges robustly to $(\sigma,\dot{\sigma})$ origin in presence of the bounded perturbations, while executing a commutating control sequence $u(t)$ of an increasing frequency.
 For a detailed survey of the properties, generalizing extensions, and applications of the sub-optimal SM control we refer to \cite{bartolini2003}.

-Since the sub-optimal SM control $u(t)$ is continuously commutating between two sign-alternating discrete values $\forall \: t > 0$, actually as any discontinuous SM control does, the corresponding cumulative energy consumption is proportional to the execution time, or at least convergence time if the control can be switched off after reaching the origin.
+Since the sub-optimal SM control $u(t)$ is continuously commutating between two sign-alternating discrete values $\forall \: t > 0$, actually like any discontinuous SM control, the corresponding cumulative energy consumption is proportional to the execution time, or at least to the convergence time if the control can be switched off after reaching the origin.
 Recently, an energy saving extension of the sub-optimal SM control was introduced in \cite{ruderman2023energy}, which allows for the well defined $u=0$ phases during the convergence.
-The original sub-optimal SM control was modified by introducing an additional switching threshold which enables for a mandatory $u=0$ phase between two consecutive extreme values of the sliding variable, cf. with \cite{bartolini2003}.
-This implied the control value in the finite set $u \in \{-U,\, 0,\, U \}$, while perturbed systems with the relative degree two and discrete bounded control action (i.e. $\max(u) = U$) were under investigation.
+The original sub-optimal SM control was modified in \cite{ruderman2023energy} by introducing an additional switching threshold which enables for a mandatory $u=0$ phase between two consecutive extrema of the sliding variable, cf. with \cite{bartolini2003}.
+This implied the control value to be in the finite set $u \in \{-U,\, 0,\, U \}$, while the class of perturbed systems with relative degree two and discrete bounded control, i.e. $\max|u| = U$, were targeted.

 In this paper, the energy-saving sub-optimal SM control \cite{ruderman2023energy} is experimentally benchmarked in comparison with a classical terminal second-order SM control.
 The latter assumes $u \in \{-U,\, U \}$ and provides a finite-time convergence while compensating robustly for the bounded perturbations $|d(t)| < U$, see e.g. \cite{ruderman2021}.
 Worth noting is also that the energy-saving sub-optimal SM control \cite{ruderman2023energy} is evaluated experimentally for the first time, while the targeted electro-magneto-mechanical system \cite{ruderman2022motion} represents a sufficiently challenging application case with regard to the uncertainties, disturbances, and sensor noise.